-Top to bottom one of my favorite boards in this years splitboard test was the 2018 / 2019 Rome Whiteroom Splitboard part of Rome’s Tramline Collection.
+Top to bottom one of my favorite boards in this year’s splitboard test was the Rome Whiteroom Splitboard part of Rome’s Tramline Collection.
 If you find yourself splitboarding in snow that’s less than ideal, this board does wonders.
 And it works equally as well in nipple deep pow.

 Rome Whiteroom Splitboard Review

-What is it that makes this splitboard ride so well in just about every snow condition imaginable?
-Rome’s Whiteroom Splitboard is built off a Powder S profile which has camber from the tail through the mid section and rocker at the tip.
+The Rome Whiteroom Splitboard is built off a Powder S profile which has camber from the tail through the midsection and rocker at the tip.
 This is the perfect blend when it comes to splitboard profiles as the Whiteroom tours great on the way up with camber and performs even better on the way down.

-If you’re current splitboard is sacrificing usability on the way up or way down, perhaps you need to find a new split to ride.
+If your current splitboard is sacrificing usability on the way up or way down, perhaps you need to find a new split to ride.
 The Rome Whiteroom may be a solid bet.